Motoki878/IlpFvs/README.md

 If you want to adjust parameters, please understand details of the code (since there are almost no comment lines, I do not recommend it.)
 However, the code cannot handle big graphs and thus adjustments of parameters may be meaningless.

-# Reference
+# References
-IlpFvs was developed for analysis of real neural networks discussed in the following manuscript.<br>
-M. Kajiwara et al.: Inhibitory neurons are a central controlling regulator in the effective cortical microconnectome,<br>
-bioRxiv, doi.org/10.1101/2020.02.18.954016.
+If you use this code, cite these following articles:

 IlpFvs uses the ILP formulation given in the following paper, where IlpFvs does not include any preprocessing or functions for computing critical and redundant vertices.<br>
 Y. Bao et al.: Analysis of critical and redundant vertices in controlling directed complex networks using feedback vertex sets.<br>
 Journal of Computational Biology, 25(10):1071-1090, 2018,

+IlpFvs was developed for analysis of real neural networks discussed in the following manuscript.<br>
+Kajiwara, M., Nomura, R., Goetze, F., Kawabata, M., Isomura, Y., Akutsu, T., & Shimono, M. (2021).
+Inhibitory neurons exhibit high controlling ability in the cortical microconnectome.
+PLOS Computational Biology, 17(4), e1008846.